-NOTE: Because of the nature of the relationship with the victim, a community-based advocate would not be an appropriate third party although it is appropriate to have a community
+NOTE: Because of the nature of the relationship with the victim, a community-based advocate would not be an appropriate third party although it is appropriate to have a community advocate present as a support person upon the request of the victim.
+A community-based advocate should not be relied upon to provide interpreter services.
+(See Appendix 1H: Training Memo: Building Language Access for the Deaf Community into the Criminal Legal System Response to Domestic Violence)

-- advocate present as a support person upon the request of the victim. - g.
+f.
 Do not threaten to or place a victim in custody to ensure witness availability.
 However, in some extremely limited circumstances, it may be advisable to send a patrol officer or investigator to the victim's residence to facilitate the victim's appearance at trial.
 In very rare cases, if the community or children are at high risk of serious or lethal harm, consider requesting a warrant, keeping in mind that there is a reasonable likelihood that the perpetrator may use severe violence on the victim in retaliation for testifying.
 A warrant may not be requested unless the prosecutor has obtained the approval of the supervising prosecutor.